SLU’s external commitments related to climate and the environment.

 Region Uppsala’s roadmap for a sustainable county

-Each action programme contains prioritised measures for county actors within a thematic area, and each programme has a four-year implementation period with annual follow-ups.
-In 2019, SLU signed up to several actions within the programme for reduced environmental impact (sustainability promises, in Swedish), e.g. increase the production and use of recycled or renewable energy and non-fossil fuels.
-In 2020, the action programme for ecosystems and biodiversity was launched.
-Here, SLU has committed to several promises (in Swedish) such as increased diversity in farming landscapes.
+Each action plan contains prioritised measures for county actors within a thematic area, and each plan has a four-year implementation period with annual follow-ups.
+In 2019, SLU signed up to several agreements within the plan for reduced environmental impact (in Swedish), e.g. increase the production and use of recycled or renewable energy and non-fossil fuels.
+In 2020, the action plan for ecosystems and biodiversity was launched.
+Here, SLU signed up to several agreements (in Swedish), such as increased diversity in farming landscapes. iN 2022 SLU signed up to several agreements (in Swedish) within the action plan for water.
+The aim is to reduce water consumption, e.g. through knowledge building and inspiration linked to water as a resource and sustainable water planning.

 REMM – Travel-free/digital meetings for public authorities